Last update: 2020-04-07

 The statement “law of faith” makes a bit more sense if you remember that “Torah” (the Hebrew word that Paul is referring to with the Greek “nomos”) can mean “instruction.”
 The “instruction of faith.”
 As for the meaning of “circumcision,” for now, just observe, that here, it could mean “Judaism” with all the rules and traditions that they followed in addition to the Torah.
 If Paul is saying that the law no longer applies to us his whole argument of us needing grace is complete nonsense.
 We no longer have the results of the law apply to us but it still defines God’s unchanging character, see here: http://www.the-ten-commandments.org/the-ten-commandments-god.html Moving on:

-1 What then shall we say that Abraham our father has found according to the flesh?
+1 What then are we to say was gained by Abraham, our ancestor according to the flesh?
 2 For if Abraham was justified by works, he has something to boast about, but not before God.
-3 For what does the Scripture say?
-“Abraham believed God, and it was accounted to him for righteousness.”
-(Romans 4)
+3 For what does the scripture say?
+“Abraham believed God, and it was reckoned to him as righteousness.”
+(Romans 4:1-3)

-Paul here is contrasting the physical with spiritual.
+Paul here is contrasting the physical with spiritual and works with faith.
+However, these are simply two different ways of viewing your relationship with the law.
+If you believe in works then you are not being saved by grace.
 He will also do this in Galatians 4 (we’ll see this later).
 We have works that show our faith but they are just a sign of our faith, works don’t save us.
-The physical sign does not make up for the substance of action (spirit) which is the same thing that animates a lifeless body.
+The physical sign of circumcision does not show the character or spirit of the person bearing it.
+Spirit (ruach) in Hebrew can also be translated as “wind” or “breath.”
+It is the same thing that animates a lifeless body with a given personality.
 Compare the following:

-That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit.
-G4151 (Rom 8:4 KJV)
+so that the just requirement of the law might be fulfilled in us, who walk not according to the flesh but according to the Spirit.
+G4151 (Rom 8:4)

 8 And I beheld, and behold, upon them nerves and flesh germinated, and [2ascended 3upon 4them 1skin] above; but [2breath G4151 1there was no] in them.
 9 And he said to me, Prophesy over the wind!
 G4151 Prophesy, O son of man, and say to the wind!
 G4151 Thus says the Lord the lord; From out of the four winds, G4151 come wind G4151 and breathe onto these dead, and let them live!
 10 And I prophesied in so far as he gave charge to me, and [3entered 4into 5them 1the 2wind G4151], and they lived; and they stood upon their feet, [4gathering 3great 1a very 2exceedingly].
 11 And the lord spoke to me, saying, O son of man, these bones [2all 3the house 4of Israel 1are].
 And they say, [4dry 3are 2bones 1Our]; [3is destroyed 2hope 1our]; we are perished.
 12 On account of this prophesy and say!
 Thus says the Lord the lord; Behold, I shall open your tombs, and I shall lead you from out of your tombs, and I will bring you into the land of Israel.
 13 And you shall know that I am the lord, by my opening your graves, for me to lead you from out of your graves, O my people.
 14 And I will put my spirit G4151 into you, and you shall live.
 And I will put you upon your land, and you shall know that I the lord have spoken, and I will act, says the lord.
 (Ezekiel 37:8-11 ABP)

-So I prophesied as he commanded me, and the breath H7307 came into them, and they lived, and stood up upon their feet, an exceeding great army.
-(Eze 37:10 KJV) (H7307 can also be translated as “spirit”)
+I prophesied as he commanded me, and the breath H7307 came into them, and they lived, and stood on their feet, a vast multitude.
+(Eze 37:10) (H7307 can also be translated as “spirit”)

-But he is a Jew, which is one inwardly; and circumcision is that of the heart, in the spirit, G4151 and not in the letter; whose praise is not of men, but of God.
-(Rom 2:29 KJV)
+but a Jew [is] he who is [so] inwardly, and circumcision [is] of the heart, in spirit, G4151 not in letter, of which the praise is not of men, but of God.
+(Rom 2:29 YLT)

-That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit.
-G4151 (Rom 8:4 KJV)
+so that the just requirement of the law might be fulfilled in us, who walk not according to the flesh but according to the Spirit.
+G4151 (Rom 8:4)

-God seeks substance and action, not physical appearance.
+God seeks spirit and character, not physical appearance.
 For example, the temple and its rituals were physically impressive but Hebrews makes a list of its severe limitations which were eventually covered by Christ as our new high priest:

 Similarly, Stephen states the following: